-Cipher Suites with NULL encryption may be used.
-If NULL encryption is implemented and used, cipher suites according to the TLS profile given in TS 33.310 [20], Annex E, shall be supported.
-The UE shall always include at least one cipher suite that supports encryption during the handshake phase.

 *** NEXT CHANGE ***

 5.3.1.5 Set-up of Security parameters

-The TLS Handshake Protocol negotiates a session, which is identified by a Session ID.
+In TLS 1.2, the TLS Handshake Protocol negotiates a session, which is identified by a Session ID.
 The Client and the AP/AS shall allow for resuming a session.
 This facilitates that a Client and Server may resume a previous session or duplicate an existing session.
 The lifetime of a Session ID is maximum 24 hours.
 The Session ID shall only be used under its lifetime and shall be considered by both the Client and the Server as obsolete when the Lifetime has expired.

+In TLS 1.3, the Client can only intiate resumption if the Sever has sent a NewSessionTicket Post-Handshake message.
+Each received ticket has a lifetime, and the client may attempt resumption as long as it has a valid ticket.

 *** NEXT CHANGE ***

 5.4.0 Procedures